 Based on discussions, a final list is then proposed by the technical team with all the issues that will be taken forward into the rest of the process.
-A proposals that has made it this far may or may not make it into the final upgrade.
-As the proposal is worked into final concrete examples and schema changes further issues may arise.
+A proposal that has made it this far might or might not make it into the final upgrade.
+As the proposal is worked into final concrete examples and schema changes further issues can arise.

 Development & docs¶

 The technical team, working with community members, will work on a development branch to prepare updates to the schema, documentation and codelists, according to the prioritized list.

 This stage is likely to involve broad community engagement and discussion of specific decisions through GitHub issues.

 At the point where all open issues are suitably addressed, the development branch is ready to be submitted for peer review.